SimonFang1/BreakVinzor/README.md

 This program can simulate the behaviour of the PS2 keyboard by manipulating the I/O port on Windows Operation System.
 My work is based on WinRing0, a powerful hardware access library for Windows.

-This program alse support typing a file to a remote desktop where network access is restricted.
+This program also support typing a file to a remote desktop where network access is restricted.
 (You know what I mean.)
 You can doing as follows:

 1. **Encoding the file you want to transit.** That is, convert the binary file to a text file.